 Chris Nixon rounds up the latest motoring news.

-Chrysler is recalling almost 895,000 of its vehicles, including Jeep Grand Cherokees sold in Australia, because a single screw should it be inserted incorrectly during fitting of the vanity mirror could cause a fire.
+Chrysler is recalling almost 895,000 of its vehicles, including Jeep Grand Cherokees sold in Australia, because a wiring problem in the vanity mirror can cause a fire.

-Such a seemingly small production glitch is an example of the extreme measures makers must take to provide the total reliability we demand.
+Chrysler said a sun visor screw could penetrate a wire for the vanity light, causing an electrical short circuit.
+Such a seemingly small production glitch – a single misdirected screw – is an example of the extreme measures makers must take to provide the total reliability we demand.

 Chrysler Jeep Australia will contact local owners for non-urgent repairs.